ayushnix/tessen/README.md

 may not always work accurately.
 There can be several reasons for this.

-One of the reasons when autotype doesn't work is when a web page doesn't follow the standard expectation of having a username and password text field just after the other and links are insert between them.
+One of the reasons when autotype doesn't work is when a web page doesn't follow the standard expectation of having a username and password text field one after the other and links are inserted between them.
 In such cases, autotyping can make a real mess.

 Autotyping also does not work on Chromium based browsers on Wayland when using